 What is Orthodontics?

 Orthodontics is a special field of dentistry that concentrates on the diagnosis, prevention and treatment of dental and facial irregularities.
 The technical terms for these problems are “malocclusion”, which means “bad bite”.
 The practice of orthodontics requires professional skill in the design, application and control of corrective appliances, such as braces, to bring the lips and jaws into proper alignment, to achieve facial balance and create a beautiful smile.
+Properly aligned teeth are easier to keep clean thus reducing the possibility of dental decay and diseases of the supporting gums and bone.
+A proper bite distributes the chewing forces more evenly on the teeth and the supporting structure for better chewing efficiency.

 What is an Orthodontist?